Home » Plastic Surgery Procedures and Treatments for the Body » Lower Body Lift

 When a patient undergoes dramatic weight-loss, there is usually loose skin in the face, arms, breasts, abdomen, buttocks, and thighs.
 A lower body lift is an operation that addresses the laxity of skin and excess fat in the abdomen, waist, hips, outer thighs, and buttocks.
 It can be combined with an inner thigh lift for total lower body rejuvenation.
 Although it is a big operation with prolonged healing time, the satisfaction a patient gets from this operation and the dramatic improvement is unparalleled.

 An initial consultation is set-up where we discuss the lower body lift procedure, and whether you are a good candidate for the surgery.
 Your medical history is reviewed, and you will be asked to see your medical doctor for a physical check-up and a few labs to make sure you can undergo the surgery safely.
 You are given the opportunity to be seen by your own doctor to give the green light for surgery.
-You are asked to stop smoking, if you are a smoker, two weeks before and two weeks after surgery, for the surgery to be performed safely, and for you to have optimal results.
+You are asked to stop medications that cause bleeding, such as aspirin, or aspirin-like products (Motrin or Ibuprofen), a week before this procedure.
+You are asked to stop smoking two weeks before and two weeks after surgery, for the surgery to be performed safely, and for you to have optimal results.
 You are given the opportunity to talk to patients who have had the same surgery you are considering.
 We will see you shortly after the surgery (in a day or two usually).
 You are always welcome to come back for follow-up, even years after your surgery, free of charge.

 Patients seeking lower body lift surgery are usually bariatric surgery patients.
 They need to understand that massive weight loss, especially after a gastric bypass, puts them at a higher risk of complications from any surgery, especially a big one, like a lower body lift.
 All efforts to optimize nutrition, body weight, muscle tone, psychological, and mental state of mind should be undertaken to ensure the best outcome possible.

 This procedure is a big operation.
-It usually lasts about 6 hours and the patient has significant bleeding when compared to other plastic surgery procedures.
-Therefore, we request patients to have either themselves or relatives donate a total of 2 pints of blood that will be given back to them during the operation.
-Also, this is the only procedure that we require our patients to stay in the hospital for two days.
+It usually lasts about 6 hours, and the patient has more bleeding when compared to other plastic surgery procedures.
+The scar extends completely around the body and is more limiting.
+Therefore, we require our patients to be admitted to the hospital for two days afterwards.

 Conceptually, a lower body lift procedure is simple to understand.
 Imagine removing a 6 inch belt of skin around your waistline and lifting the lower body to fill the gap.
 This is a simplistic rendition of what a lower body lift accomplishes.
 This procedure will tighten the abdomen, waist, hips, buttocks, and outer thighs.
 It will not improve the inner thighs but it can be combined, in the appropriate patient, with an inner thigh lift, to accomplish a complete lower body enhancement.